magic-translate/magic-translate-example-react/README.md

 # Magic Translate Next.js Example App

-This is an example React (Next.js) app to with Magic Translate integrated.
+This is an example React (Next.js) app with Magic Translate integrated.
 You can see this app deployed
 here: https://magic-translate-example-react.vercel.app/

 ## Getting Started

-First [create a Magic Translate account](https://magictranslate.io/signin) at https://magictranslate.io/signin to obtain your API key.
+First create a Magic Translate account at https://magictranslate.io/signin to obtain your API key.
 No credit card is required for the Free plan.

 Then copy your API key and set it in your `env.local` file: